 Agents will not be notified that their application is on the Committee agenda.
-It is expected that applicants / agents will regularly refer to the Council's website and track the process of their application on the Planning Portal.
+It is expected that applicants / agents will track the process of their application on the Planning Portal and refer to the Council's website each month.

-Applicants / agents should not lobby Councillors who are on the Planning Committee and seek to influence the outcome of a proposal prior to the Planning Committee Meeting.
-A decision on a planning application cannot be made before the planning committee meeting has been held when all relevant information relating to the application is available and has been considered Lobbying can lead to the impartiality and integrity of a councillor being called into question.
-However, other Councillors who are not Members of the Planning Committee can make representations and address the relevant committee on your behalf.
+Applicants / agents should not lobby Councillors who are on the Planning Committee and seek to influence the outcome of a proposal prior to the Planning Committee meeting.
+A decision on a planning application cannot be made before the Planning Committee meeting has been held when all relevant information relating to the application is available and has been considered.
+Lobbying can lead to the impartiality and integrity of a Councillor being called into question.
+However, other Councillors who are not Members of the Planning Committee can make representations and address the relevant committee on behalf of an applicant/agent.